 Joy currently performs with Peter Johnson in the duo Small Town Romance.
 Their unmistakable onstage chemistry applies to a range of material from traditional songs to folk to contemporary rock & pop.

 Her duo with vocalist/guitarist Karen Woerner performs regularly around the foothills.

-Joy brings to the KVMR Celtic Festival a versatile band featuring Johnson (Small Town Romance, Crashing Boars, Johnson & Joy) on lead guitar and hurdy gurdy, Shawn Prescott on flute, harp and percussion, and Philip Wright (The Rattlin’ Bones, Buffalo Gals) on the double bass.
+Joy brings to the KVMR Celtic Festival a versatile band featuring Johnson (Small Town Romance, Crashing Boars, Johnson & Joy) on lead guitar and hurdy gurdy and Philip Wright (The Rattlin’ Bones, Buffalo Gals) on the double bass.
 Together, they make a melting pot of ancient, mythical stories and tradition, blended perfectly with a small dose of rock & roll, and a whole lot of magic.